Afghan–Sikh Wars: Battle of Jamrud

-The Battle of Jamrud was the fifth and foremost battle within the third Afghan–Sikh war.
+The Battle of Jamrud was the foremost battle within the third Afghan–Sikh war.
 The result of the battle is disputed amongst historians.
 Some contend the failure of the Afghans to take the fort and the city of Peshawar or town of Jamrud as a victory for the Sikhs.
 On the other hand, some state that the killing of Hari Singh Nalwa resulted in an Afghan victory.
 James Norris, Professor of Political Science at Texas A&M International University, states that the battle's outcome was inconclusive.